-The ARTifacts: Created at Home exhibition will be on view at Dublin Arts Council, 7125 Riverside Dr., in Dublin, March 9 – April 16.
-Limited gallery visits will be scheduled at https://visitdublinartscouncil.as.me in accordance with the prevailing COVID-19 protocol.
-The exhibition will take place inside and outside the gallery with in-person and online components, making the exhibition available to a larger audience.
+ARTifacts: Created at Home, an exhibition that recognizes the challenges presented by the pandemic and celebrates the creativity that has flourished, will be on view at Dublin Arts Council, 7125 Riverside Dr., in Dublin, March 9 – April 16.
+The exhibition will encompass highlights of a two-year exploration of art and wellness, featuring artwork from artists of all ages and abilities who live, work, visit, play and learn in Dublin.
+The exhibition will take place inside and outside the gallery with in-person and online components to make the exhibition available to a larger audience.

-The project is underwritten by City of Dublin, Ohio, USA, Ohio Arts Council and Cardinal Health, with additional support from the National Endowment for the Arts, Cardinal Health Foundation, the Dublin Community Foundation and Puffin Foundation West, Ltd.
+The project is underwritten by City of Dublin, Ohio, USA, Ohio Arts Council and Cardinal Health, Inc., with additional support from the National Endowment for the Arts, Cardinal Health Foundation, the Dublin Community Foundation and Puffin Foundation West, Ltd.

 Learn more about the impact of art on community wellness, including videos of three Dublin Art & Wellness community events, at https://dublinarts.org/visual-arts/artandwellness/

 View all of the submitted artworks and read about their inspirations in this online gallery.

 Check out a 360-degree tour from inside the Davis Middle School bubble tent.
 Click on the icons to learn more about the students’ artwork: https://www.thinglink.com